ratnanil/ratnanil.github.io-old/Readme.md

-My very first and only blog, currently hostet on nils.ratnaweera.net
+My very first and only blog, currently hosted on nils.ratnaweera.net

 Todo: